 Taking Action Against Data Brokers

-Given the vast amount of information data brokers possess about us, it’s only natural to wonder, “how to remove your info from data brokers?”
+Given the vast amount of information data brokers possess about us, it’s only natural to wonder how to remove your info from them.
 Protecting your personal information from these data giants may seem like a daunting task, but with the right approach, it is possible to regain some control.

-The first step in figuring out how to remove your info from data brokers is understanding that each broker will have a different process.
+The first step to removing your information from data brokers is understanding that that each broker has a different process.
 Some require a simple online form submission, while others demand a written request.
 Here are general steps you can follow:

 1. Identify the data brokers: Do some research to find out which data brokers have your information.
 Start with the major players in the industry like Acxiom, Experian, and CoreLogic.